-Students who are unable to meet minimum reading competencies to place into CCS 098 Critical Comprehension Skills I through the application of multiple measures will be referred to the Director for the Center for Academic Success to review appropriate options to meet their needs.
+Students who are unable to meet minimum reading competencies to place into CCS 098 (Critical Comprehension Skills I) through the application of multiple measures will be referred to Learning Commons services to review appropriate options to meet their needs.

-Chart One displays the order in which measures are applied to determine college readiness in reading, writing, and mathematics for an incoming student who is a recent high school graduate.
+The chart on the following page displays the order in which measures are applied to determine college readiness in reading, writing, and mathematics for an incoming student who is a recent high school graduate.